chrsdietz/Documentation/_ios/preparing-for-ios-9.markdown

 ## App Thinning & Bitcode

+As of 3.10.0, we support `ENABLE_BITCODE=YES`.
+We will continue to compile "thick" versions without bitcode for the immediate future.

-Apple is optimizing how apps are compiled and distributed through app thinning features that will reduce the overall size and foot print of apps.
+~~Apple is optimizing how apps are compiled and distributed through app thinning features that will reduce the overall size and foot print of apps.~~

-With the official release of iOS 9 and Xcode 7, we will put out a build that supports bitcode however until then you will need to set the compiler flag `ENABLE_BITCODE=NO`
+~~With the official release of iOS 9 and Xcode 7, we will put out a build that supports bitcode however until then you will need to set the compiler flag `ENABLE_BITCODE=NO`~~

 ## Additional Reading